thiagocaproni/noms2024/README.md

-# *Paper title*
+# *TimeGAN as a Simulator for Reinforcement Learning Training in Programmable Data Planes*

 by *authors*

-> Fill out the sections below with the information for your paper.

-This paper has been submitted for publication in IEEE/IFIP Network Operations and Management Symposium (NOMS 2024).
+This git shows the codes, graphs, and plots of our paper, which has been submitted for publication in IEEE/IFIP Network Operations and Management Symposium (NOMS 2024).
+You will have access to the Python codes we have used to generate our results.

-> Brief description of what the paper is about (the key points).
-> You can include a main paper figure here also.
-*Caption for the example figure with the main results.*

 ## Abstract